 - Deferments are available upon request to U.S. Department of Education

 - Loans fees for Parent PLUS loans disbursed after Oct.
-1, 2014 are 4.292% and are proportionately deducted from each loan disbursement
+1, 2014 and before Oct.
+1, 2015 are 4.292% and are proportionately deducted from each loan disbursement.

 How to Apply for the Parent Federal Direct PLUS Loan

 Repeat borrowers: Complete step 1 only.

 Note: If more than one parent, including the step-parent, is borrowing then each parent or step-parent must complete the required steps for their own loan request.